 - Council Tax reduction for disabled people – If you or someone you live with is disabled, and needs a bigger home with extra space because of your disability, you may be entitled to a reduction in your council tax.

 If you do not pay your council tax, the council will go through three steps to try and get the money you owe from you:

 - Firstly, the council will get a Liability Order from the Magistrates Court.
 Unless you make an arrangement and keep to it, they can:

-- Take money directly from your wages or Income Support, income-based Jobseekers Allowance or Pension Credit
+- Take money directly from your wages, Income Support, income-based Jobseekers Allowance or Pension Credit.

 - Send a bailiff to your home.
 Even at this stage, it is possible to make an arrangement to pay.
 If you do not make an arrangement, the bailiff will take away your possessions and sell them at auction to pay your debt.
 It’s important to remember that you do not have to let a Council Tax bailiff into your home.
 See our section on Bailiffs for more advice.

 - If you own your own property or have other valuable assets the council may be able to make you bankrupt.
 For more information on bankruptcy see our What Are My Options? page.